xiaonia/kotlin-web-site/pages/docs/reference/delegated-properties.md

 </div>

 This prints

 ```
 NEW has been assigned to ‘p’ in Example@33a17727.
 ```

 The specification of the requirements to the delegated object can be found [below](delegated-properties.html#property-delegate-requirements).

-Note that since Kotlin 1.1 you can declare a delegated property inside a function or code block, it shouldn't necessarily be a member of a class.
+<span style="color:red;">Note that since Kotlin 1.1 you can declare a delegated property inside a function or code block, it shouldn't necessarily be a member of a class.</span>
 Below you can find [the example](delegated-properties.html#local-delegated-properties-since-11).

 ## Standard Delegates